META-1-Official/soft-launch-meta1-ui/app/help/en/introduction/wallets.md

 If you registered with a username and password, you have a cloud wallet.
-Although nothing is technically stored in the cloud, we use the term Cloud Wallet because you can use these credentials (username and password) from any web browser at any time to gain access to your account.
-The cloud wallet only allows for a single account to be accessed at a time.
+Although nothing is technically stored in the cloud, we use the term Cloud Wallet because you can use these credentials (username and password) from any web browser at any time to gain access to your wallet.
+The cloud wallet only allows for a single wallet to be accessed at a time.
 This is generally the correct choice for new users.
 While it is possible to change the auto-generated password, we do not recommend doing so at this time.
 The team is working on a responsible way to manage the password change that requires no technical knowledge.
 We will make an announcement